neo-project/docs/docs/en-us/node/cli/config.md

 To connect the node to test net, replace the content of `config.json` with the content of  `config.testnet.json`.

+> [!Note]
+>
+> If your Neo-CLI is published from the source code in GitHub by yourself, you must also modify the Magic field value in config.json to **827601742** before you can connect to the Neo N3 RC1 test network.

 To connect the node to your private net, refer to [Setting up Private Chain](../../develop/network/private-chain/solo.md).

 ## Installing plugins